vari-bbc/Intro_to_Linux_for_HPC/docs/01_linux_basics.md

 To move a file, syntax is mv file_name destination’s directory.
 For example: `mv file.txt /home/username/projects`, will move `file.txt` from current directory to `/home/username/projects`

-To rename a file, the syntax is `mv old_file_name.ext new_file_name`
+To rename a file, the syntax is `mv old_file_name.txt new_file_name.txt`

-**Cmd5.** `mkdir` -- create a new directory
+**Cmd5.** `cd` -- change directory

-Syntax is mkdir new_directory name.
-You can create a new directory in the current directory or another directory.
+Let’s say you’re in `/home/username/` and you want to go to `projects`, a subdirectory of documents, type: `cd projects`

+Another scenario is if you want to switch to a completely new directory, for example, `/home/username/research`, you need to type `cd` followed by the directory’s absolute path: `cd /home/username/research`

+_Tip_, `./` means current working directory. `../` means the parent directory. `/` is the root directory, `~` is home directory.
+Pay attention to these differences.

 **Cmd6.** `rm` -- remove a file